Nature Study For The Mom Who Doesn’t Love The Outdoors

 We just collect things we find beautiful along the way and sometimes draw pictures of the scenery.

-It may not be as extensive, or even as educational, but my sons and I are both enjoying this easy approach.
+It may not be as extensive, or even as educational, but my entire family still enjoys this easy approach.

 Give It A Day

-The only way I have found to really make this work is to dedicate a day to it every week or two.
-Instead of trying to squeeze it in and stress out over how to make it work, I simply pick a day without any other requirements, clear the school schedule and go.
+The only way I found to really make this work is to dedicate a day to it every week or two.
+Instead of trying to squeeze it in and stress out over how to make it squeeze it in, I simply picked a day without any other requirements, clear the school schedule and go.

-A couple of weeks ago, we planted a garden.
+A few weeks prior, we planted a garden.
 Beautiful.

-We have also gone on local hikes, started a butterfly kit, and gone on a “night walk” to look at the stars.
+We have also went on local hikes, started a butterfly kit, and went on numerous “night walks” to look at the stars.

 None of these activities required any planning on my part, other than simply picking the day and prioritizing the time.